 Proposals will be in keeping and consultation with the NIA Management Plan and appropriate Forums.
-This will ensure that the Plan area contributes to and enhances the natural value of the NIA as well as the cultural and economic value of the Biosphere.
-Specially a number this means of significant areas of grassland and bog areas will be created whilst the likes of rare nightjar and willow tit habitat will be maintained, enhanced and monitored.
+This will ensure that the Plan contributes to and enhances the natural value of the NIA as well as the cultural and economic value of the Biosphere.
+Specially a number means significant areas of grassland and bog areas will be created whilst the likes of rare nightjar and willow tit habitat will be maintained, enhanced and monitored.